jarokaz/tpu-gke-sandbox/examples/README.md

 ## Example 1 - Running single slice pretraining of Maxtext LLM

-The sample demonstrates how to configure and run a job that pretrains [Maxtext LLM](https://github.com/google/maxtext) using the [C4 dataset](https://www.tensorflow.org/datasets/catalog/c4).
+The sample demonstrates how to configure and run a job that pretrains [1B parameter Maxtext LLM](https://github.com/google/maxtext) using the [C4 dataset](https://www.tensorflow.org/datasets/catalog/c4).

 This sample is located in the `maxtext_single_slice` folder.
 Make sure to execute all commands  from this folder.